finger563/cbsat/docs/_sources/background.txt

-For such systems, probabilistic approaches do not provide high enough confidence on performance predictions since they are based on statistical models.
+For such systems, probabilistic approaches do not provide high enough confidence on performance predictions since they are based on statistical models [Cruz1991_].
 Therefore, we must use deterministic analysis techniques to analyze these systems.

 .. _min_plus_calc: